mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

           :required: true

      - A space separated list of permissions your application or service requires.
-Refer to :doc:`Permissions </oauth/permissions>` for more information about the available scopes.
+Refer to :doc:`Permissions </oauth/permissions>` for more information about the available permissions.

    * - ``state``